 One of the necessities of a successful team is trust.
-It makes people to be more united, especially in a distributed team.
+It makes people to be more united, especially in a distributed team, and one way to do so is via group bonding activities.
 When trust is present, the work is more progressive because you don’t have to check on whether the work gets done or not by your colleague.
 It must be tough without physical contact, but everything is possible.
 Furthermore, transparency is very important.
 The staff can communicate regularly with their managers.
 This is for updating the progress of a certain project and meeting the deadline for it.
 As mentioned in the previous practices: communication is the way.
 Additionally, always think positive.
 If you are assuming the worst, it will be difficult to build trust easily.
 Accordingly, adjusting your assumptions and having a completely positive mindset can benefit your distributed team more.

 7. Practice the same routine as in the office